-Our personal injury attorneys have recovered millions in compensation for victims of many types of personal injuries.
-Founding partner Charles E. Schmidt, Jr. is a former member of the Board of Governors for the Pennsylvania Association for Justice.
+We have recovered millions in compensation for victims of many types of personal injuries and our award winning legal team is led by our founding partner Charles E. Schmidt, Jr. - a lawyer with decades of experience that is also a former member of the Board of Governors for the Pennsylvania Association for Justice.

 Motorcycle Crashes Caused by Negligence

 There are many different types of motorcycle accidents that occur on Pennsylvania roadways.
 Some are caused by the carelessness of the riders themselves.